rag9704/SegNet/README.md

 Implement slightly different (see below for detail) [SegNet](http://arxiv.org/abs/1511.00561) in tensorflow, successfully trained segnet-basic in CamVid dataset.

-Due to indice unravel still unavailable in tensorflow, the original upsampling method is temporarily replaced simply by deconv( or conv-transpose) layer (without pooling indices).
-You can follow the issue here: https://github.com/tensorflow/tensorflow/issues/2169 (The current workaround for unpooling layer is a bit slow because it lacks of GPU support.)

-for model detail, please go to https://github.com/alexgkendall/caffe-segnet

 # Requirement
 tensorflow 1.0
 Pillow (optional, for write label image) scikit-image

-# Update

-Update to tf 1.0

-Finally get some time to refactor a bit, removing some un-used function and remove the hard-coded file path Now the model should be easy to config.
-The parameters can be found in main.py.

-I planned to add more feature such as dilation, multi-resolution, sequential learning..etc.
-Making it more like a "basic" segmentation toolbox and support more dataset as well.
-Therefore the model and documentation will be changed accordingly in the future.

-More utility function will be added and some messed coding style will be fixed.
-Any feature request is also welcomed.

 # Usage
 see also example.sh